 Nevertheless, a good historian should, in my book, anger both left and right by constantly reminding ideologues that, like Facebook relationships, “it’s complicated.”
 In fact, I am more than ever convinced that historians are Academia’s trolls, because we insist on epistemological distinctions and, quite often, we just can’t help but speak.
 So, here are some points on the nature of race and identity in the Roman world to consider.

 The first point to make is that the most recent survey of Roman attitudes toward race and ethnicity, Benjamin Isaac’s massive 2006 study The Invention of Racism in Classical Antiquity, begins by acknowledging that Roman perceptions do not line up with ours very well.
 A formidable work of scholarship, Isaac’s study is of the formation of racial prejudice as such, irrespective of skin color.
 The bulk of the work lays out Greek and Roman attitudes toward different peoples, grouped geographically–Egyptians, Persians, Phoenicians, Carthaginians, Germans, Jews, etc.–but notably, as several reviewers have mentioned, no chapter on Africa.
 Indeed, Isaac explicitly concedes at the start that Roman racism contained few direct parallels to 19th and 20th century racism.
 This isn’t to say that Greek and Roman authors didn’t talk of Africa outside of Egypt and Numidia–Rebecca F. Kennedy et. al. ‘s 2013 Race and Ethnicity in the Classical World: An Anthology of Primary Sources in Translation is an outstanding collection that includes sources discussing various parts of Africa.
-But rather, their discussions didn’t betray the attitudes Isaac was looking for–or at least he felt they didn’t, which isn’t the same thing.
+But rather, their discussions didn’t betray the attitudes Isaac was looking for–or at least he felt they didn’t, which isn’t the same thing (Frank M. Snowden’s 1991 study Before Color Prejudice: The Ancient View of Blacks basically came to the same conclusion).
 Certainly the Romans, as did most civilized (civitas–city) peoples, regarded those without cities, temple bureaucracies, and civilized clothing as inferior.
 Brent Shaw, in his perceptive review of Isaac’s tome, suggests that Isaac accepts too readily the American model of racism (based on appearance and skin color), when in reality the Greeks and the Romans demonstrate that racism can exist outside of that paradigm, and be incoherent at the same time.